ajinkyabodade/AngularJs-Notes/README.md

 ```
  In view simply write {{name}}

-In this way you can access the service in the view through controller
+In this way, you can access the service in the view through the controller